Getting Back Taxes Help

 Not only will your lawyer help you figure out how to pay your back taxes, but we can also communicate with the IRS on your behalf, taking some of that negativity out of your life.
 A few common methods used for resolving back tax issues are listed below:

 - Offer in Compromise – An offer in compromise is a settlement agreement between you and the IRS.
-In some circumstances, the IRS may allow you to settle your back tax debt for less than the full amount you owe.
+In some circumstances, the IRS may allow you to settle your back tax liability for less than the full amount you owe.

-- Installment Agreements – Installment agreements can be a great way to pay your back tax debt through a monthly plan.
+- Installment Agreements – Installment agreements can be a great way to pay your back tax liability through a monthly plan.
 You would still have to pay off all of your back taxes owed, but you could do it through an affordable monthly payment.

 - Currently Not Collectible – If you truly don’t have the money to pay your taxes, it’s possible to get the IRS to stop collections by proving that your account should be placed in Currently Not Collectible status.

-Process to Solve Back Taxes
+Process to Get Back Taxes Help

 IRS Back Tax Assistance Is a Phone Call Away

-There is no debt collector more intimidating than the IRS, and owing back taxes is like having a dark cloud hovering over your life.
+There is no liability collector more intimidating than the IRS, and owing back taxes is like having a dark cloud hovering over your life.
 So if you’re feeling stressed and worried about how to pay off your back taxes, you should realize this issue has been solved thousands of times before and it can be done for you as well.

-Get the IRS back tax help you need by calling the W Tax Group today
+Get the IRS back tax help you need by calling the W Tax Group today.